What is the BCCS?

 - Cartographers are using the latest techniques (and inventing new ones) to create maps of the caves.

-- Photographers are recording the sights on film and video to maintain a visual record.
+- Photographers are recording the sights to maintain a visual record.

 - Explorers are pushing the extent of the caves by digging into clogged passageways, by diving water filled passages, and by scaling high walls underground.